Espostoa lanata (Kunth) Britton & Rose

 How to Grow and Care

 Several species of Espostoa are especially popular in cultivation due to their fuzzy white hairy appearance.
 Large commercial growers typically sell the plants as up to 12 inches (30 cm) tall stems.
 However, being large columnar species, these plants do not grow nearly as vigorously in pots as they would in the ground.
-Plants tend to fill the pots, becoming pot bound quickly, and then growth slows to a crawl.
+Plants tend to fill the pots, quickly becoming pot-bound, and then growth slows to a crawl.
 These plants rarely, if ever, reach maturity, meaning they don't produce the cephalium and subsequently do not flower.
 On the other hand, those in warmer climates that can plant the species directly in the ground may indeed have plants that form a nice grouping of stems that will eventually flower.

 Like all cacti, Espostoa requires a sunny location and well-drained soil.
 But in summer, it appreciates fertilizer and wetter conditions.
 In winter, it needs a rest, but the temperature must not drop below 54 °F (12 °C).